byroot/byroot.github.io/_posts/2025-01-25-why-does-everyone-hate-fork.markdown

 But that's for C or C++ programmers.

-In the case of today's Ruby programmers, however, the reason to use `fork(2)` over threads, is that it's the only way to get true parallelism [^2].
+In the case of today's Ruby programmers, however, the reason to use `fork(2)` over threads, is that it's the only way to get true parallelism [^2] on MRI, the default and most commonly used implementation of Ruby.
 Because of the infamous GVL, Ruby threads only really allow to parallelize IO operations, and can't parallelize Ruby code execution, hence pretty much all Ruby application servers integrate with `fork(2)` in some way so they can exploit more than a single CPU core.